In line with the current guidance, the Student Advice & Support Office has changed how we offer our service.

 - Visa and Immigration Matters

 UK visa information can be complicated and difficult to navigate.
-This is why our International Student Advisers provide one-to-one advice to assist you with your Tier 4 visa application and advise you on many other issues relating to your visa and your immigration status in the UK.
+This is why our International Student Advisers provide assistance with your Tier 4 visa application and advise you on many other issues relating to your visa and your immigration status in the UK.
+If you require assistance please email email@example.com

 Please visit our Tier 4 and Immigration Matters for more information.